spotify/gcs-tools/README.md

 - register `fs.gs.impl`
 - disable service account
-- use OAuth2 by using Cloud SDK client (this is NOT user specific)
+- use OAuth2 by using Google's managed Cloud SDK client id/secret (this is NOT user specific)
 - give dummy project id (connector will scream otherwise)

 ```